Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Network Intrusion Detection in Cybersecurity

+Hyperparameters for all models are selected using validation loss when applicable, or by structural risk minimization as described in Section \ref{section:convergence_discussion}.
+Further implementation details are provided in Supplementary Material 4.2.

+We report the AUPR (mean $\pm$ standard deviation, over five replicates) of normal data against each cyber-attack in each column of Table \ref{tab:kdd} for NSL-KDD and Table \ref{tab:kitsune} for Kitsune, where attacks are considered as anomalies.

-\paragraph*{Overall Results} Across all methods, our theory classifier is the best (within 1 standard deviation) on probe and RA attacks and second best on DoS and PE FOR NSL-KDD, and is competitive on 5/7 attacks for Kitsune (SSDP, SYN, Wiretap, ARP MitM, fuzzing).
-Among the classification-based approaches, our theory classifier has the best AUPR for all attacks in NSL-KDD and 4/7 attacks in Kitsune.
-Meanwhile, the unsupervised methods have mixed results, with Isolation Forest being the best on 3/4 attacks in NSL-KDD overall but performing worse than OCSVM on Kitsune.
+\paragraph*{Overall Results} Across all methods, our theory classifier is the best in probe attack and second best in DoS, PE, and RA for NSL-KDD, and is competitive in 5/7 attacks for Kitsune (SSDP, SYN, Wiretap, ARP MitM, fuzzing).
+Among the classification-based approaches, our theory classifier has the best AUPR for all attacks in NSL-KDD and 3/7 attacks in Kitsune.

+Meanwhile, the unsupervised methods have mixed results.
+Isolation Forest performs the best on 3/4 attacks in NSL-KDD overall, but it performs worse than OCSVM on 5/7 attacks in Kitsune.
+DeepSVDD performs consistently competitive in Kitsune among the unsupervised methods.

 Overall, our theory classifier seems to consistently perform above the average.
 To provide more insight, we proceed to compare our theory classifier to classification-based approaches for attacks that are easy or difficult to detect, based on the features present in the data.

 \paragraph*{Easily detectable attacks} As mentioned in Section \ref{section:real_world_datasets}, attacks in NSL-KDD and DoS in Kitsune are easier to detect, because the features present in the dataset directly correspond to the features of the attacks.
 In other words, the attacks in NSL-KDD and the SSDP flood, SSL renegotiation and SYN flood in Kitsune have conditional probability $\eta(X):=P(Y=1|X)$ closer to 0 or 1 for the normal and attack data.
-For these 7 attacks, we see our theory classifier having the best AUPR among classification-based detectors for 5 attacks (DoS, probe, RA, PE and SYN), while SVM has the best AUPR for the other 2 (SSDP and SSL).
+For these 7 attacks, we see our theory classifier having the best AUPR among classification-based detectors for 4 attacks (DoS, probe, RA, PE), and competitive on SYN, while SVM has the best AUPR for SSDP and SSL.
 Our theory classifier has almost perfect AUPR for SSDP attacks, and it has somewhat unstable learning for SSL attacks evidenced by the high standard deviation.
 Nevertheless, our theory classifier is the overall best for these class of attacks.